percwg/perc-wg/double/draft-ietf-perc-double.md

   inner (end-to-end) and outer (hop-by-hop) transforms.

-* Assign the key and salt values generated for the inner (end-to-end) transform.
+* Assign the key and salt values generated for the inner (end-to-end) transform to the first half of the key and salt for the double transform.

-* Assign the key and salt values for the outer (hop-by-hop) transform.
+* Assign the key and salt values for the outer (hop-by-hop) transform to the second half of the key and salt for the double transfrom.

 Obviously, if the Media Distributor is to be able to modify header fields but not decrypt the payload, then it must have cryptographic